Exploring dataset with chemiscope

 pip install chemiscope[explore]

-In this example, we will explore several use cases, starting from basic applications to more customized scenarios.
+In this example, we will explore basic and advanced use cases, from simple dataset visualization to custom featurization.

 First, let’s import the necessary packages that will be used throughout the examples.